Q99 (New York City bus): History

-Service began on March 12, 1989 in response to an out-of-court settlement brought by the Jamaica Chamber of Commerce.
-The settlement was brought since merchants near the 169th Street station lost significant business with the rerouting of several bus routes along Merrick Boulevard to a new terminal at the Jamaica Center–Parsons/Archer subway station.
-The bus route was put into service on a trial basis with the hope of getting Merrick Boulevard bus riders to patronize the businesses near 169th Street.
-The settlement called for a minimum one-year trial of the Q99, and turning Archer Avenue and Jamaica Avenue into a one-way pair as a strategy to keep buses running past the shops.
 The modification of these two streets to a one-way pair required buses to do difficult turns, costing up to $1 million in delays and doubling bus accidents in the area.
 The Jamaica Chamber of Commerce reported that 14 new stores opened since the change, and the DOT said that it liked the change, a review of which was due in April 1991.
 The bus route duplicated existing service and had extremely low ridership, with an average of only four passengers per trip.
 The fares only covered 7% of the route's cost, well below the MTA Board's guidelines of 68%.